mbudnek/google-home-hubitat-community/README.md

 - Minimum Humidity Setpoint: The minimum humidity setpoint supported for this device type.
 Attempting to set the desired humidiy lower will set it to this value instead.
 Required if "Maximum Humidity Setpoint" is specified.
 - Maximum Humidity Setpoint: The maximum humidity setpoint supported for this device type.
 Attempting to set the desired humidiy higher will set it to this value instead.
 Required if "Minimum Humidity Setpoint" is specified.

+### Locator

+The Locator trait is used for finding devices that have audible or visual indicators, such as vacuums, or other devices that beep, ring or flash.
+It can be controlled by saying things like "Hey Google, where is {device}" or "Hey Google, find my {device}".
+Locator trait has the following configuration parameters:

+- Locator Command: A device command used to locate the device.
+Should not require any parameters.
+Maps to `locate` by default.

 ### Lock/Unlock

 The Lock/Unlock trait is used for anything that can lock and unlock, such as doors and windows.
 It can be controlled by saying things like "Hey Google, lock {device}" and queried by saying things like "Hey Google, is {device} locked?".
 Since locks are often security-sensitive, it is recommended, though not required, that PIN code support be configured for device types implementing this trait.
 The Lock/Unlock trait has the following configuration parameters: